Outside-in public signal check

 Use this when something feels wrong, but the site is still loading.

 Many public website problems are not complete outages.
-The page may load normally while redirects, metadata, sitemap entries, robots.txt rules, or exposed public paths are already creating risk.
+The page may load normally while redirects, metadata, sitemap entries, robots.txt rules, or sensitive-file access signals have changed.

 My website redirects to another site